Tag Archives: Mental Health

 Soul Aligned

 Good day, one and all!
 I hope you’re enjoying the summer days.
 I’m grateful that the weather continues to be mild here.
 The pink and purple twilights are magical.
 What I love most about this summer break from university is the freedom in which I can move and breathe at my own pace.
 Ahhhh, slow, meditative mornings with my cup of coffee.
 Movies in the evenings.
 Solitude and ritual.
-It’s been a breath of fresh air, and I feel I’m moving forward with the energy of The Sun, toward new beginnings with the Ace of Pentacles.
+It’s been rejuvenating.

-The notion of building a sound healing practice seems to have taken root, a tiny seed planted.
-With care, perhaps it’ll bloom and grow.
-Self-employment is quite scary to me.
-I had a private practice for two years, and I know how hard it is to establish a thriving small business and maintain financial stability.
-The weeds.
-I’ve been a board-certified music therapist since 2009 and recently began training in sound healing, utilizing singing bowls and other instruments, chanting, researching the science behind sound medicine.
-Yes, there is more research now than ever.
-I facilitated four sound healing groups last semester and a number of drum circles at work.
-I would facilitate such sessions much differently in a private practice.
+I am in the process of building a sound therapy practice.
+Starting a new practice is quite scary.
+I had a private practice for two years, and I know how hard it is to grow a business and make it thrive.
+I’ve been a board-certified music therapist since 2009 and recently began training in sound therapy utilizing singing bowls and other resonant instruments, chanting, researching the science behind sound medicine.
+I facilitated some sound therapy groups last semester at the university as well as a number of small drum circles.

 My primary instrument is piano.
-I majored in piano performance then learned guitar and drumming during the course of my music therapy studies, a requirement to obtain certification.
+I studied piano performance in undergrad then years later learned guitar and drumming while studying music therapy, a requirement to obtain certification.
 I sing, though it’s not my strong suit.
-I obtained training in group drum circle facilitation years ago, fell in love with the drum.
+I trained in group drum circle facilitation years ago, fell in love with the drum.
 I miss my piano and playing dearly.
-I feel that music is calling to me again, my first love.
-Full circle, perhaps.
+Music is clearly my medicine.
 Interestingly, I have listened to less music than ever before.
-Silence has been like a balm.
+Silence is like a balm.

 Photo by petr sidorov on Unsplash